vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 For more  [SAP-related use cases](/category/sap) on this blog.

-In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html).
-This component lets warehouse staff walk through the aisles and count goods item by item.
-When the counting is finished the recorded quantities in the system are corrected so they match the real stock levels.
-In the past this relied on paper lists that had to be carried around and typed back into SAP later.
-Now we'll build a modern, tablet-based version that makes the workflow completely paperless.
+In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html), which lets warehouse staff do a physical inventory count, and then record the numbers in SAP.

+In the past, workers had to carry around paper lists to record the inventory counts.
+Once they finished their counts, they also had to type the numbers into SAP manually.
+But today, we'll build a modern, tablet-based app with Peakboard, which makes the whole workflow paperless.

 ## The SAP side